-For district and school administrators with Remind Hub.
+For class owners, district, and school administrators with Remind Hub.

-People are able to receive Remind messages via SMS, the web, email, iOS app, and Android app.
+People can receive Remind messages via SMS, the web, email, the iOS app, and the Android app.
 They can customize their notification preferences to determine how they want to receive messages.

-Check out this article to learn how you can quickly see how your community members are receiving messages.
+Check out this article to learn how you can quickly see how your community members receive messages.

 This article contains the following sections: